migramirez2/Harmony-ONE/progress/soph-neou.md

+**2024-2-9 Fri**:

+The long release for v2024.0.0, detailed in [PR 4546](https://github.com/harmony-one/harmony/pull/4546), has undergone review.
+Testing will commence next week, with an anticipated release by the end of the following week, barring any unforeseen issues.
+This release will be non-mandatory.

+Regarding the upcoming [HIP32 hardfork](https://talk.harmony.one/t/hip32-complete-decentralization-of-validator-network), the initial estimate of March 13th may be postponed to the end of March.
+This adjustment is due to underestimating the time required for coordination with our validator community.
+Discussion are still ongoing.

+---
 **2024-2-2 Fri**:

 This week, progress was made in unblocking the leader rotation testing by addressing a corner case related to fast signature collection and achieving 100% vote before meeting the 67% quorum.
 The corresponding  [PR4626](https://github.com/harmony-one/harmony/pull/4625) has been created and confirmed working by Diego.